SB1501/SB1501.github.io/README.md

 - [ ] Add a short personal bio
 - [ ] Add links to social media channels
 - [ ] Other stuff that'd be good for a professional portfolio website
+- [ ] oops